mark-mcdermott/drivetracks-wip-nuxt3/README.md

   </header>
 </template>
 ```
-- `npm run dev` -> Private page link now not showing on homepage.
+- `npm run front-and-back-dev` -> Private page link now not showing on homepage.
 When logged in (which we'll build out shortly), Private page link will show
 - `^ + c`

 ### Add User Dropdown To Nav